 The leadership studies minor is a collaboration between the Center for Leadership and Service and the Department of Educational Leadership and Policy Studies in the College of Education, Health, and Human Sciences.
-Applications for admission are available each fall.
+Applications for admission are available each spring.
 Click here to learn more about our mission, vision, practices and what we value.

 The leadership studies minor promotes college student leadership education by preparing undergraduate students for and about leadership on campus and in our community, with a goal of preparing students to serve confidently, collaboratively, and ethically in formal and informal leadership roles in campus, local, national, and global contexts.
 Research continues to show that employers place a high value on collegiate leadership experiences transferring to the workforce.